xuankimtran/docs-1/pages/katalon-testcloud/testcloud-supported-environments.md

 ## Operating System (OS)

-TestCloud supports Windows (TestOps only), Linux.
+TestCloud supports Windows (for TestOps only) and Linux.

 ## Browsers